wp-plugins/ewww-image-optimizer/readme.txt

 The EWWW Image Optimizer is a WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog.
 It can also optimize the images that you have already uploaded in the past.

 Because EWWW Image Optimizer uses lossless optimization techniques, your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
-The one small exception to this is GIF files.
-While the optimization is technically lossless, you will not be able to properly edit the image again without performing an --unoptimize operation with gifsicle.
+The one small exception to this is GIF animations.
+While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.

 The EWWW Image Optimizer plugin is based heavily on the CW Image Optimizer plugin, which in turn is based upon the WP Smush.it plugin.
 Unlike the WP Smush.it plugin, your files won’t be uploaded to a third party.
 Your files are optimized using the Linux [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).